blairmacintyre/blairmacintyre.github.com/_posts/2018-05-09-arcore-cloud-anchors-googles-ar-cloud.md

 > * Move around the anchor for at least a few seconds.
 > * Make sure you are not too far away from the anchor.

-ARKit and ARCore do not have similar needs (visual features, shiny surfaces, consistent lighting, etc.), which leads me to wonder if they are uploading images from the camera, or generating their own features and/or models and uploading those.
+ARKit and ARCore do not have similar needs (looking from many angles, concern about visual features, avoiding shiny surfaces, consistent lighting, etc.), which leads me to wonder if they are uploading images from the camera, or generating their own features and/or models and uploading those.

-Put another way:  _when you run ARCore (or use Google's ARCore SDK on iOS), are you helping Google build a model of the spaces you are running AR apps in? _
+Put another way:  _when you run ARCore (or use Google's ARCore SDK on iOS), are you helping Google build a model of the spaces you are running AR apps in?_

-I've talked to multiple high-level Google employees involved in ARCore over the past year about my concerns about the ARCloud and privacy, so I'm sure Google understands the issues here.
-There are simple implementations of this that are privacy preserving, but may not be as robust.
+I've talked to multiple Google employees involved in ARCore over the past year about my concerns about the ARCloud and privacy, so I'm sure Google understands the issues here.
+There are simple implementations of this that are privacy preserving, but may not be as robust as matching against a full ARCloud.

 When I've chatted to Google folks, I've described one such approach, which may be what they are doing:

 * Save the spatial data around an anchor (generated by ARKit or ARCore), keyframe images and other feature points (of the sort used by [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) algorithms like [PTAM](http://www.robots.ox.ac.uk/~gk/PTAM/))
 * When additional clients request the anchor, they upload their corresponding structural and feature information expressed in that clients' current local coordinates
 * Align additional clients' information with the stored information for that anchor if possible
-* The pose of the anchor _ in the additional clients local coordinates_ is returned.
+* The pose of the anchor _in the additional clients local coordinates_ is returned.

-There is no need for this spatial information to be merged or used in any other way, nor is it ever sent to the additional clients.
+There is no need for this spatial information to be merged or used in any other way, nor should it ever be sent to the additional clients.
 Such a scheme does not expose the information uploaded by any of the clients to anyone aside from Google, nor does it require that information from multiple Anchors is merged.

-{% marginnote "wiggle" "In their \"assurance\" that Nest's customer data would not be merged, Google left themselves an easy out by saying \"Our privacy policy clearly limits the use of customer information to providing and improving Nest's products and services.\" Everything Google might do with Nest customer data could be covered by that." %} Of course, even assuming Google provides assurances they aren't building models by aggregating this data (which I would like clarification on, as I'm sure others would), there is no guarantee they won't keep this data and change their mind:  that's [just what they did with Nest](https://www.blog.google/topics/hardware/nest-join-forces-googles-hardware-team/) a few years after assurin[g customers that Nest and the data it has about you and your home would remain separate from the rest of Google's data](https://nest.com/blog/2014/01/13/nest-google-and-you/).
+{% marginnote "wiggle" "In their \"assurance\" that Nest's customer data would not be merged, Google left themselves an easy out by saying \"Our privacy policy clearly limits the use of customer information to providing and improving Nest's products and services.\" Everything Google might do with Nest customer data could be covered by that." %} Of course, even assuming Google provides assurances they aren't building models by aggregating this data (which I would like clarification on, as I'm sure others would), there is no guarantee they won't keep this data and change their mind:  that's [just what they did with Nest](https://www.blog.google/topics/hardware/nest-join-forces-googles-hardware-team/) a few years after assuring [customers that Nest and the data it has about you and your home would remain separate from the rest of Google's data](https://nest.com/blog/2014/01/13/nest-google-and-you/).